Bee on green milkweed (asclepias viridis)

 Whorled milkweed seedling planted in Fall

-Whorled milkweed seedling transplanted into cool Fall soil.
+Whorled milkweed seedling transplanted into cool fall soil.
 Cannot wait to see its growth next year!

 Conclusion